 A student may exit this program after completing two semesters and receive a Certificate of Applied Science (CAS) in Construction Management.
 If you are looking to further develop your skills and increase your familiarity with project management, business communication and networking abilities, and learn more about estimating, scheduling, and project coordination, City College offers an Associate of Applied Science degree (AAS) Construction Management.

 Q: What are some of the skills covered in the program?

 - How to read and interpret blueprints and construction drawings and how to build a structure from those plans.

 - How to identify and apply IRC Building Codes.

 Q: Is this program hands-on?

 A: Both first-year and second-year students will spend significant time in the program is spent working hands-on in our construction lab or off-site projects.
-In addition, our program contains core construction classroom work to help build a strong foundation for how the industry works and some general education and business courses to help not only land your dream job but to continue growing within your field.
+In addition, our program contains core construction classroom work to help build a strong foundation for how the industry works and some general education and business courses to help land your dream job and continue growing within your field.

 Q: Do I have to purchase my own tools?

 A: It is recommended that students have a selection of basic carpentry tools for the Construction Management program.
 However, most larger and more expensive tools will be provided by City College.
 Please visit the Tool Room Website for more information on tool requirements.